inasafe/inasafe-doc/docs/source/training/curriculum/curriculum.rst

 To date, BNPB’s Education and Workshop Centre has been developing a range of workshop curriculum and modules with specific focus on

-  a) Basic Disaster Management,
+  a) Basic Disaster Management
-  b) Rapid Assessment and Coordination, and
+  b) Rapid Assessment and Coordination
   c) Contingency Planning

 |BNPB| works with various actors and stakeholders on the